 Rule 15 deals with the taking of depositions and the use of depositions at trial.
-Rule 15(e) permits a deposition to be used if the witness is unavailable.
-Rule 15(g) defines that term.
+Rule 15(e) permits a deposi-

 The Supreme Court's proposal defines five circumstances in which the witness will be considered unavailable.
 The House version of the bill deletes a provision that said a witness is unavailable if he is exempted at trial, on the ground of privilege, from testifying about the subject matter of his deposition.
 The Senate version of the bill by cross reference to the Federal Rules of Evidence, restores the Supreme Court proposal.